isabella232/office-developer-exchange-docs.fr-FR/docs/web-service-reference/conversation-conversationresponsetype.md

 ## <a name="remarks"></a>Remarques

-Cet élément est une nouveauté d'Exchange Server 2013.
+Cet élément est une nouveauté d’Exchange Server 2013.

 ## <a name="example"></a>Exemple

-Microsoft.Win32.RegistryKey#4
+Microsoft.
+Win32.
+RegistryKey # 4

 ## <a name="element-information"></a>Informations sur l'élément